 - Shin, J.K. & Crandall, J. (2014).
 Teaching young learners of English: From Theory to Practice.
 Boston.
 MA: Heinle Cengage learning.

 Have you ever followed the scaffolding methodology to include storytelling in your curriculum?
-What are the main obstacles for including storytelling in your teaching context?
-Write in the comments below, I would like to hear your opinion!
+What are the main obstacles to including storytelling in your teaching context?
+Do you have any preferred storytelling activities?
+Write in the comments below or via the contact page.
+I would like to hear your opinion!